joeriks/VanillaViews/README.md

 **Enterprise coder: "Hey, I've got 100 forms, I need my ModelFor"**

-The Razor DisplayFor and EditorFor extension methods.
+The Razor extension methods are nice sometimes.
 (I don't use those much, but I guess if you do you'd need to find a replacement.)

 **Things I get in "vanilla views" compared to in Razor:**